malishav/OSCOAP/draft-selander-ace-object-security.md

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Length is determined by Algorithm.
 Immutable.

 * Sender IV.
-Byte string containing the static IV to protect messages to send.
+Byte string containing the fixed portion of IV (context IV in {{I-D.ietf-cose-msg}}) to protect messages to send.
 Length is determined by Algorithm.
 Immutable.

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initialized to 0.
 Maximum value is determined by Algorithm.